John DeFilippo: Early life and college playing career

 DeFilippo was born in 1978 in Youngstown, Ohio.
 His father, Gene DeFilippo, was then offensive coordinator for the Youngstown State Penguins football team, a position he held until 1979.
 In 1980, the DeFilippo family moved to Nashville, as Gene became offensive backfield coach at Vanderbilt.
-John later spent his childhood in Spartanburg, South Carolina from 1984 to 1987 as his father was athletic director at the University of South Carolina-Spartanburg, then in Lexington, Kentucky from 1987 to 1993, when his father was associate athletic director at the University of Kentucky.
+John later spent his childhood in Spartanburg, South Carolina from 1984 to 1987 as his father was athletic director at USC Spartanburg, then in Lexington, Kentucky from 1987 to 1993, when his father was associate athletic director at the University of Kentucky.

 In 1993, Gene DeFilippo became athletic director at Villanova University in Philadelphia.
 John DeFilippo enrolled at nearby Radnor High School in tenth grade and lived in a hotel with his father, from the summer to the early part of the school year.
 DeFilippo played quarterback on the Radnor football team.
 In his first start as a varsity football player, DeFilippo led Radnor to two touchdowns in the last 6:30 of Radnor's 16–14 victory over Penncrest High School.
-The winning score occurred when Bumper Howard (running back) fumbled into the end zone as he was being tackled, and Michael Cutler (an offensive lineman) leaped onto the ball in the end zone for the crucial TD.
+The winning score occurred when Bumper Howard (running back) fumbled into the end zone as he was being tackled, and Michael Cutler (an offensive lineman) leaped onto the ball in the end zone for the crucial touchdown.
 This win ended a 34-game losing streak for Radnor but would end up Radnor's only win of the season.
 As a junior in 1994, DeFilippo passed for over 1,200 yards and 10 touchdowns, and Radnor finished with a 2–9 record.

 DeFilippo graduated from Radnor in 1996 and attended James Madison University (JMU).
 DeFilippo played at quarterback for the James Madison Dukes under head coach Alex Wood from 1996 to 1998 then Mickey Matthews in 1999.
 As a senior in 1999, DeFilippo played in 11 games as a backup and completed 8 of 18 passes for 90 yards.
 JMU finished the season 8–4, with the Atlantic 10 regular-season title and a berth in the Division I-AA playoffs.
 While a student at JMU, DeFilippo spent two summers doing NFL internships, in 1997 with the Carolina Panthers and 1998 with the Indianapolis Colts.
 DeFilippo graduated from JMU in 2000 with a bachelor's degree in speech communications with a concentration in public relations.